 - Price and Warranty

-If these features meet your demands, then go ahead and buy it.
+If these features meet your demands, then go ahead and buy them.

 While installing the side cameras, some cautionary measures must be taken.